MATTHIAS

 Economics, Massay University, Palmerston North, New Zealand.

-In 2006 and 2007 he will be a Visiting Professor at the College
+Since 2006 he holds a Visiting Professor appointment at the College

 of Engineering at the University of Bremen, Germany.